Sea Shells Knorr PVI.XIX: Whelk & Horn

 Sea Shells Knorr PVI.XIX.
 George Wolfgang Knorr.
-A decorative 18th century copper plate mollusk engraving of sea shells.
+A decorative 18th century copper plate mollusk engraving of horn and whelk shell.
 Published 1770-1771 Amsterdam.
 The antique conchology illustration documented museum & private collections of mollusks including George Jacob Trew’s.

 Accomplishments & History of GW Knorr